lpil/web-dev-intro/source/tutorials/serving-web-pages-with-templates.html.md

-So far we have learnt how to make a tiny web application with Sinatra, and learn how to create routes for different requests to our application, such as ones to `/` or `/about`.
-Let's now look as how we can go about serving web pages.
+Great, we've master routing, so let's now look as how we can go about serving web pages instead of little snippets of text.

 In order to continue we'll need to know enough HTML to make a simple web page, and understand what the more common HTML elements do. `<head>`, `<body>`,